Newman of Wessex

 Richard Newman married Anna, daughter of Sir Charles HARBORD, Surveyor-General to Charles I and II, some time before Charles I was beheaded in 1649, and by her had a large family.
 He died in 1695, aged 75 years.

 Richard was succeeded by his senior grandson, Sir Richard Newman [III] of Preston Hall, who as we saw was created a baronet on 19th December 1699 (§.iv) in recognition of his grandfather's services to the Stuarts.
 He married Lady Frances, daughter and co-heir of Sir Thomas SAMWELL, baronet of Upton Hall, Northampton, and died on 30 December 1731, leaving his estates and the baronetcy to his son Sir Samwell Newman who died without issue in 1747.
-The estates of Preston Hall, Evercreech Park and Fifehead Manor passed to his sister Frances Newman, and were sold when she died unmarried on 25th August 1775.
+The estates of Preston Hall, Evercreech Park and Fifehead Manor passed to his sister Frances [~I] Newman, and were sold when she died unmarried on 25th August 1775.
 Another surviving sister, Elizabeth KITCHIN, described as 'widow lunatic', was excluded from all rights to property by Act of Parliament in 1754, and died without issue 20 years later in 1774.
 Instead, Frances adopted in her own will the grandchildren of her aunt Anne Newman, and they on 8th September 1775 assumed by Royal License the NEWMAN surname and arms.
-At this time we have various Newman families transfering, possibly via Farnham co.
+At this time various Newman families seem to have relocated, possibly via Farnham co.
 Dorset, to cos.
 Hampshire and Surrey, others to Thornbury Park, co.
 Gloucester.